duduisonfire/Agenda-Crud/README.md

 The database is modeled with three types of documents, sessions, saved contacts and created accounts, all having code integration.

-If you want to test a database locally you create a '.env' project in the root folder of the database containing as variables 'CONNECTIONSTRING' which will be the Mongo data address, and 'PORT' which will indicate which port the server goes to sensitivity.
+If you want to test a database locally you create a '.env' project in the root folder of the database containing as variables 'CONNECTIONSTRING' which will be the Mongo data address, and 'PORT' which will indicate which port the server goes to listen.

+To start the server use the command "npm run devStart" or "npm run stat" (if using Heroku).